KevinRavasi/QueueMetricsWallboard/README.md

 npm install -g corsproxy

-When the installation is done, you can run corsproxy, by typing in the same command prompt
+When the installation is done, you can run corsproxy, by typing in the same command prompt the following command:

 corsproxy